Randomly perturbed digraphs also have bounded-degree spanning trees: Introduction

 To show that w.h.p. $R$ contains the almost spanning tree $T'$, we will rely on the corresponding result for undirected graphs by Alon, Krivelevich and Sudakov \cite[Theorem 1.1]{alon_embedding_2007}.
 They showed that for each $\epsilon \in [0,1]$ and each $\Delta >0$ there exists a constant $c = c(\epsilon, \Delta)$ such that w.h.p. $G(n, c/n)$ contains every tree on $(1-\epsilon)n$ vertices with maximum degree at most $\Delta$.
 Using a consequence of the coupling argument by McDiarmid \cite{mcdiarmid_general_1983}, as observed by Montgomery \cite{montgomery_spanning_2021}, we will be able to get that w.h.p. there exists an embedding $\phi'$ of $T'$ in $ R$ where $R \sim D(n, c/n)$ for the same choice of $c$.

-To extend $\phi'$ to an embedding $\phi$ of the whole tree in $D$, we will use an absorption strategy inspired by the one developed in \cite{bottcher2020embedding} and employed also in \cite{undirected_spanning_universality,pavez-signe_dirac-type_2021,pehova2023minimum}.
+To extend $\phi'$ to an embedding $\phi$ of the whole tree in $D$, we will use an absorption strategy inspired by the one developed for undirected graphs in \cite{bottcher2020embedding} and later also employed for hypergraphs in \cite{pavez-signe_dirac-type_2021,pehova2023minimum}.
 We will extend the embedding of $T$ edge by edge.
 In each step, we will create a new edge with one endpoint in some vertex $u$ that is already part of our embedding.
-For it, we will pick some vertex $w$ that is still not used by the embedding and find a vertex $v$ s.t. $w$ shares all the relevant neighbors of $v$ and there is an edge between $v$ and $u$.
+For it, we will pick some vertex $w$ that is still not used by the embedding and find a vertex $v$ such that $w$ shares all the relevant neighbors of $v$ and there is an edge between $v$ and $u$.
 This will allow $w$ to take over the role of $v$ while the edge between $u$ and $v$ will serve as the new edge in our embedding.
+An illustration of this process can be found in Figure \ref{fig:absobtion}.
 We call such a structure an \emph{absorbing star} with center $v$ for the pair $u$, $w$.

 We will then show that w.h.p. enough such absorbing stars exist for each pair under $\phi'$, which will guarantee that in each step we will be able to find such a vertex $v$.
-For this, we will employ the randomness inherent to our host graph in the following way, relying on ideas akin to those in~\cite{bottcher2020embedding,undirected_spanning_universality}.
+For this, inspired by the techniques used for the undirected case in~\cite{bottcher2020embedding,undirected_spanning_universality}, we will employ the randomness inherent to our host graph in the following way.
 We will first fix a collection of stars in our tree and then show that w.h.p. they are nicely distributed in $D_\alpha \subseteq D$.
 Here, we will make use of the observation by \cite{krivelevich_bounded-degree_2016} that by symmetry, since $\phi'$ only uses the random edges of $R$, we can assume it is a uniformly random injective mapping of the vertices of $T'$ into the vertices of $D_{\alpha}$.
 Under this assumption, we will first show that the expected number of absorbing stars for each pair of vertices is large.
 Then, using the Azuma-Hoeffding inequality on a martingale defined by exposing the positions of the structures in the host graph one by one, we will show that for each pair this number is highly concetrated around its expectation and thus, w.h.p. we will be able to find enough such structures.